 In addition to lacking major features like a cloud locker and migrating playlists, YouTube Music is still missing basic functionality expected in an audio player.
 The ability to sort albums and playlists is now finally available on Android and iOS. more… The post A year later, YouTube Music adds library sorting for albums and playlists appeared first on 9to5Google .

 Our mountain community seems a long way from the Middle East and Israel.
 We work to promote and respect diversity and value differences while they bicker for dominance between Abrahamic faiths.
 Yet the way this...

 Burn is an appropriately named thriller that patiently, smolderingly unfurls as a group of characters coalesce around a gas station during a graveyard shift.
 An emotionally unstable attendant (Tilda Cobham-Hervey), her socially confident co-worker (Suki Waterhouse) a desperate armed robber (Josh Hutcherson), a friendly cop (Harry Shum Jr.), and a shady young man (Shiloh Hernandez) […] The post Movie Pick: <i>Burn</i> appeared first on LA Weekly .

 Late Night Randomness is a collection of photos we have found in searching the web that don`t necessarily fit in with our other posts or are perhaps a little too edgy to present earlier in the day.
 They`re still cool and beautiful, so we wanted to share them with you.
-Do you have an image … The post Late Night Randomness (23 Photos) appeared first on Suburban Men .
+Do you have an image of something cool you`d like to share with us?
+Just click on Upload Photos on the top menu to upload it and you might see it in Late Night Randomness!
+The post Late Night Randomness (28 Photos) appeared first on Suburban Men .